 Want a daily wrap-up of all the news and commentary Salon has to offer?
 Subscribe to our morning newsletter, Crash Course.

 The political rhetoric of August and September 2024 in America reads eerily like a transcript of the political rhetoric of August and September 1955 in Mississippi.
 Most everyone knows the price Emmett Till paid for whistling on a summer Wednesday night.
-What almost no one knows is that the day before was Election Day, the culmination of a Mississippi governor's campaign marked by violent rhetoric and fear mongering.
+What almost no one knows is that the day before was Election Day, the culmination of a Mississippi governor's campaign marked by violent rhetoric and fear-mongering.
 Ambitious humans with no sense of ethics or shame, in both parties, have long said whatever it took to win votes.
 And ordinary people have paid, and let us not forget collected, a price for those words and votes.

-The mainstream American news media, what Eli Mystal describes as “the white media” is mostly unwilling to strongly, consistently, and forcefully condemn Trump and his followers’ and enablers’ (and the Republican Party and “conservative” movement’s) racism and white supremacy because of white defensiveness/white racial fragility where the bar for accurately describing white racist behavior by politicians and other public figures is set so high that it is almost unreachable by any standard of evidence.
-Instead, public discussions of racist and white supremacist behavior and values all too often default to silly, vacuous, and intellectually immature discussions of intent and what is in some white person’s heart or bones.
-In all, racism and white supremacy are not just bad behavior or bad intentions.
-A mature and serious understanding of racism and white supremacy focuses on actual outcomes, public policies, impact, structures, and institutions that unfairly privilege and advantage white people over non-whites.
-Intent and mean words have little to nothing to do with it.
+The mainstream American news media remains largely unwilling to strongly, consistently and forcefully condemn Trump and his followers’ racism and white supremacy.
+This reflects white racial fragility, where the bar for accurately describing racist behavior by public figures is set so high that it is almost unreachable by any standard of evidence.
+Instead, public discussions of racist behavior often default to vacuous discussions of intent, claims about what is in some white person’s "heart" or "bones."
+Racism and white supremacy are not simply about behavior or intentions.
+A mature and serious understanding of these things must focus on actual outcomes, public policies, impact, structures and institutions that unfairly privilege and advantage white people over nonwhites.
+Intentions and words have very little to do with it.